h3ravel/website/introduction.md

 - Minimal, yet scalable – Built on H3’s tiny but powerful HTTP handling, keeping your app fast and maintainable.
 - Runtime Freedom – Designed to run on Node.js, Bun, and Deno without code changes.
 - Convention over configuration – Opinionated structure for faster development.
+- DRY - We take the DRY priciple very seriously and reuse anything and everything we can find in the open, maybe slightly repurposed, but yeah!
+We do.

 ## Roadmap